stderr-enst/jobefficiency/episodes/09_nextsteps.md

 :::::::::::::::::::::::::: instructor
 ## Intention: Provide a roadmap learners could follow

+Narrative:
+- Start with picture of beautiful title slide of the talk with the snowman picture
+- Next time we want to tackle the issue way in advance
+- Approach our raytracing application more systematically, such that we can get the title slide done much quicker
+- What could we do to dive deeper in optimizing the raytracer?
+- Where can we go from here?

+What we're doing here:
 - Learning important programming concepts (parallel programming on many levels)
 - Deeper application profiling & tools to use